Full API Integration

 This section describes common value formats used across Sparados Cards API.

-These rules apply when creating approvals, defining card limits, setting validity periods, and managing card-related operations.
+These rules apply when creating cards, defining card limits, setting validity periods, and managing card-related operations.

 Date format